HOUSE BILL 8

 - Prohibit district personnel from directly or indirectly encouraging a student to withhold from a parent information concerning the student's mental, emotional, or physical health or well-being, or a change in related services or monitoring

-- Notify parents at the start of each school year about the healthcare services offered by the school and create a parent-approved healthcare plan for each student
+- Notify parents at the start of each school year about the each health care service offered at their student's school and their option to withhold consent or decline any specified service

 - Allow parents to file a written concern with the school about topics in the bill; notify parents of this permission; and establish a process to resolve the concern within 30 days of its receipt